shaoservicenow/travelrequest/docs/Exercise 2.md

     Question type | Choice
     Question subtype | Record reference
-    Map to a specific field on the table | **Checked** Tabel field | Travel to
+    Map to a specific field on the table | **Checked** Table field | Travel to
     Question label | Where are you traveling to?
     Mandatory | **Checked**